boschrexroth/ctrlx-automation-sdk/doc/about.md

 ## General Terms of Use

-In order to download and use the binary packages of the ctrlX AUTOMATION Software Development Kit you have to accept the [General Terms of Use](https://dc-corp.resource.bosch.com/media/xc/boschrexroth_tac_delivery.pdf)
+In order to download and use the binary packages of the ctrlX AUTOMATION Software Development Kit you have to accept the [Terms and Conditions for the Provision of Products of Bosch Rexroth AG Free of Charge](https://dc-corp.resource.bosch.com/media/xc/homepage/TC_for_provision_of_products_free_of_charge.pdf)

 ## Licenses